 Abstract

-Porous and fractured rocks in the Earth’s upper crust continuously undergo reactive flow, altering their porosity and permeability.
-In carbonate aquifers, this process may produce extensive karst, with sizeable (often kilometers-long) cave systems.
+Porous, fractured rocks in Earth’s upper crust continuously undergo reactive flow, which alters their porosity and permeability.
+In carbonate aquifers, this process may produce extensive karst, with sizeable cave systems (on the scale of kilometers).
 Of special interest are “hypogenic” karst and caves formed by upwelling deep-seated flow with no genetic connection to the surface.
-Despite its vast economic and environmental importance, hypogenic karst formation remains elusive.
+Despite its vast economic and environmental importance, hypogenic karst formation remains poorly understood.

-This work combines geochemical and numerical analysis with field observations to demonstrate that cooling of CO2-rich geothermal flows, upwelling into a confined permeable layer, may induce aggressive karstification and cave forming processes (“speleogenesis”).
-As the water cools, carbonate solubility increases (“retrograde solubility”), inducing undersaturation, forming caves at relatively short time-scales (dozens of kyr).
-This process explains the location of observed caves in a presented test field case study, as well as captures the characteristics of cave morphology, and particularly the formation of the maze-like caves, typical for hypogenic karst.
-From a broad perspective, the findings demonstrate that the Earth’s geothermal heat loss by upwelling of thermal fluids, in conjunction with deep-seated CO2 fluxes, may extensively shape the upper crust, forming sizeable cave systems.
+The present work combines geochemical and numerical analyses with field observations to demonstrate that cooling of CO2-rich geothermal flows and upwelling into a confined permeable layer may induce aggressive karstification and cave-forming processes (“speleogenesis”).
+As water cools, carbonate solubility increases, inducing undersaturation and forming caves on relatively short timescales (tens of kiloyears).
+This process explains the location of caves observed in a field case study and captures the characteristics of cave morphology, particularly the formation of the maze-like caves, which are typical of hypogenic karst.
+From a broad perspective, the results demonstrate that, in conjunction with deep-seated CO2 fluxes, Earth’s geothermal heat loss by upwelling of thermal fluids may extensively shape the upper crust, forming sizeable cave systems.

 Introduction